lostintangent/gitdoc/.github/copilot-workspace/CONTRIBUTING.md

-* When adding new sections to the readme, make sure to end the section with a markdown note that indicates this is a work in progress
+* When adding entirely new sections to the readme, make sure to end the section with a markdown note that indicates this is a work in progress.
+Don't do this when modifying an existing section